adamrayyanumich/adamrayyanumich/README.md

 # 💫 About Me:
-🔭 Im currently working on building NLP LLM and all things AI<br>👯 im looking to collaborate all things ML/Data engineering<br>💬 Ask me about analytics and anything ETL related <br>⚡ Fun fact: I can speak 3 languages
+🔭 Im currently working on building NLP LLM and all things AI<br>👯 im looking to collaborate all things ML/Data engineering<br>💬 Ask me about analytics and anything ETL related <br>⚡ Fun fact: I collect books, i have an original copy of "Salughterhouse-five" by Kurt Vonnegut

 # 💻 Tech Stack: